 Salvage Esophagectomy for Persistent or Locally Recurrent Disease After Definitive Chemoradiotherapy

 In 2007, Gardner-Thorpe et al.14 reviewed nine single institution series of salvage esophagectomy following definitive chemoradiotherapy.
 A total of 105 patients, predominantly with squamous cell carcinoma, were included in the study.
 Salvage esophagectomy was an uncommon operation.
 Centers included in this study performed one to two salvage esophagectomies a year, representing 1.7% to 4.2% of their total esophagectomy volume.
-Morbidity was significant; three centers ...
+Morbidity was significant; ...